Sampling random graphs with specified degree sequences: Results

-Given a particular network, the denominator in eq. \eqref{eq:2} is a constant, and hence can be calculated once at a cost of $O(m)$, when the MCMC is first initialised, and stored for reference later.
+Given a fixed degree sequence, the denominator in Eq.~\eqref{eq:2} is a constant and hence can be calculated once at a cost of $O(m)$ when the MCMC is first initialized, and stored for reference later.
 The numerator only requires the degrees $k_x$, $k_y$, $k_w$, $k_z$ of the four vertices involved in the swap, and the number of edges $m$.
-Hence it takes only $O(1)$ constant time to update $r$, given the assortativity of the current graph $G_t$ and the degrees of the nodes chosen for the double-edge swap.
-Calculating the initial assortativity $r_0$ is more expensive, but must be done only once.
-Its value can be calculated as,
+Hence it takes only constant time $O(1)$ to update $r$, given the assortativity of the current graph $G_t$ and the degrees of the nodes chosen for the double-edge swap.
+Calculating the initial assortativity $r_0$ is more expensive, but is done only once with a cost that amortizes over the length of the chain.
+It can be calculated as,